Günther Jauch: Philanthropy

 Jauch is characterised by his secluded lifestyle.
 He stated in interviews that he takes the liberty of leading a life that does not correspond to his supposed economic possibilities.
 According to his own statement, he has spent considerable amounts of his income, including all the profit from advertising jobs, on charitable causes since the early years of his career.
 In 2002, he made significant financial contributions to the reconstruction of the Fortunaportal (Gate of the Fortuna) at the Potsdam Stadtschloss city palace.
 Jauch has also given financial support to other projects in Potsdam, e.g. the Belvedere on the Pfingstberg, (where he got married in 2006), the Potsdam city canal, the Kloebersaal, a hall in the north wing of the Marmorpalais (Marble Palace), which is opposite his villa at Heiligen See lake, as well as the restoration of the Neptungrotte (Neptune Grotto) in the palace gardens of Schloss Sanssouci.
 Furthermore, he supported the construction of the Marienschule Potsdam, a co-educational Roman-Catholic school for primary and secondary education, which belongs to the archdiocese of Berlin.
 The prime minister of Brandenburg, Matthias Platzeck, called him a citizen every mayor could ever wish for.
 Jauch was an ambassador for the Berlin Pro-Reli-Kampagne, a petition which aimed to change the Education Act of the state of Berlin in order to introduce religious studies as an elective subject instead of ethics as a sole compulsory subject.
 The campaign eventually failed in April 2009.

-Jauch's ancestress on his grandmother's side, Anna Weißebach, founded the Caritas Konferenzen, the German branch of the International Association of Charities.
+Jauch's ancestress on his grandmother's side, Anna Weißebach, founded the Caritas Konferenzen, the German branch of the Caritas Internationalis international charity association.
 Jauch's own family set up soup kitchens in Hamburg as early as the 19th and 20th century and founded and maintained poorhouses in Hamburg and other places.
-In line with his family's tradition of charitable foundations, Jauch endowed the founding of a branch of Die Arche in Drewitz (Potsdam) in 2009, which provides free meals for children in need.
-He also covers ongoing property and personnel expenses.
-Die Arche – Christliches Kinder- und Jugendwerk e.V. is a Christian organisation for children and adolescents.
+In line with his family's tradition of charitable foundations, Jauch endowed the founding of a branch of Die Arche, a Christian organisation for children and adolescents, in Drewitz, Potsdam in 2009, providing free meals for children in need.
+He also covers some of the charity's ongoing property and personnel expenses.